Learn something new every day

 Sanders are tools for polishing, shaping, or smoothing wood and other surfaces including metal and plastic, most often using an abrasive-covered belt or disk.
 Sanding can be done by hand, but when one speaks of a sander, one generally means an electric sander which is a power tool.
 There are a number of types of sanders, such as detail sanders, disk sanders, orbital sanders, and belt sanders.
 A sander that is suitable for finishing is called a finishing sander.

-An orbital sander is a finishing sander that comes in two types of models.
+An orbital sander comes in two models.
 One is simply called an orbital sander.
 It can be recognized by having a slow speed and a weight located above the sanding pad to make it move in small circles so that the work gets sanded in every direction.
 The second type of orbital sander is also called a “finishing sander,” and characteristically has a rectangular head that is characterized as ¼ or ½ sheet, depending on how much of a standard sheet of sandpaper covers its surface.
 The smaller ones are also called “palm sanders.”

 Unlike an orbital sander, a random orbital sander moves in two ways simultaneously, with the sanding disk making an ellipse while spinning.
 This bi-directional motion helps prevent circular scratches and makes the random orbital sander useful as a finishing tool.
 If the random orbital sander is equipped with variable speed controls and the proper attachment, it may be suitable as a polishing tool as well as a finishing sander.